Alfred Gibbs: Early life

 Gibbs was born on his father's estate, now within Astoria, Long Island, New York.
 He was the son of mineralogist Colonel George Gibbs and grandson of Oliver Wolcott Jr., Secretary of the Treasury in the administrations of Presidents George Washington and John Adams His older brothers were George Gibbs and Oliver Wolcott Gibbs.

 Gibbs attended school in White Plains, New York and Dartmouth College before he was appointed to the United States Military Academy at West Point, New York.
 He graduated from West Point forty-second of fifty-nine in the class of 1846.
 Only one reference cited below was found to mention Gibbs marrying or having children.
 A Gibbs genealogy privately published in 1933 shows Gibbs was married and had two sons.
 He married Peggy Forshee Blair of Richmond, Virginia December 27, 1855.
 They had two sons: Alfred Wolcott Gibbs (1856-1922), a railway mechanical engineer and Dr. John Blair Gibbs (1858-1898), an assistant surgeon, U.S. Navy.

 Mexican–American War, Apache Wars, & frontier service

 After Gibbs graduated from the U. S. Military Academy in 1846, he was assigned to the Regiment of Mounted Rifles and served in the Mexican–American War in which he was wounded.
 He was awarded the ranks of brevet first lieutenant and brevet captain for gallantry.
 In 1847 he served with the Army of Occupation in Mexico City and became an original member of the Aztec Club of 1847.

 After the war ended, he served as aide-de-camp to Brigadier General Persifor F. Smith until 1856.
+In 1850, Gibbs partnered with Joseph Hooker in a profiteering scheme to purchase hay at market prices then sell the hay to the army for double the price.
+Hooker, who was the assistant adjutant general of the Pacific Division in Sonoma, California, was arrested in November 1851 and faced a court martial for conduct unbecoming an officer and a gentleman for his profiteering.
+Gibbs was not arrested.
+Instead, he received a personal reprimand at the Department of War in Washington, DC.
+He was a witness for both the prosecution and defense.

 From 1856 through the beginning of the American Civil War, Gibbs was on frontier duty with his troop of Mounted Rifles.
 He was wounded in a skirmish with Apaches at Cooke's Spring, New Mexico, in March 1857.